 Have your teen create a walking tour of your city featuring all his or her favorite places.
 Make sure that the locations include some historical or cultural value and have your teen present interesting facts about the spots as you go along.
 This can provide an opportunity not only for research but for presentation skills, as well.

-This year, in response to the physical restrictions necessitated by the COVID-19 pandemic, we are offering the Summer Program online – a robust program serving students of all ages, starting from PK3 all the way to grade 12.
+We are offer the Summer Institute Program online – a robust program serving students of all ages, starting from PK3 all the way to grade 12.
 There is something for everyone – exciting electives, meaningful reinforcement classes, and advanced courses for high achieving students.

 Courses are taught by top-notch instructors, all of whom are degreed and certified professionals in their respective fields.
 Whether your child wants to explore subjects of interest or take advantage of reinforcement courses to brush up on the essentials, the Summer Program makes the school holiday a time of enrichment and growth!